-Please note that New Mexico State University, Drexel University, and Bradley University (discussed below) are all CCNE-accredited.
+Please note that New Mexico State University (discussed below) is CCNE-accredited.

 New Mexico State University of Las Cruces, is the sole NM-based program to offer online NP education.
-There are numerous programs across the country as well which provide accredited, online education to nurses in New Mexico; distance-based NP programs typically comprise web-based learning and the opportunity to complete clinical hours locally pending approval from one’s school.
-Here is an overview of three schools which provide online NP schooling in NM:
+There are numerous programs across the country as well which provide accredited, online nurse practitioner education to registered nurses in New Mexico; these out-of-state, distance-based NP programs typically offer web-based learning and the opportunity to complete clinical hours locally, pending approval from the school (it's important to verify this with the school prior to applying).

-At this Las Cruces-based school, there are online post-master’s certificates, as well as distance-based BSN-to-DNP and MSN-to-DNP programs.
-As of the fall of 2016, there were three NP specializations available: family, adult-gerontology, and psychiatric-mental health.
-It’s important to note that the AGNP program may not be offered on an annual basis.
+At this Las Cruces-based school, there are online post-master’s certificates, as well as distance-based BSN-to-DNP and MSN-to-DNP nurse practitioner programs.
+As of 2018, there were two NP specializations available: family and psychiatric-mental health.
 Core classes across all specializations include advanced pathophysiology; nursing assessment; clinical pharmacology; and health policy for advanced practice, among others.
-Please note that the BSN-to-DNP program requires one week-long campus immersion session annually.
-In November 2016, graduate nursing program tuition cost $227.10 per credit for residents, and $249.80 for non-residents (135 mile radius from campus).
-Beyond that boundary, tuition varies and it can be up to $791.90 per credit.
+Please note that the BSN-to-DNP program requires one week-long campus immersion session annually, and is only available for full-time students.
+The MSN-to-DNP and post-master's certificate NP programs may be completed part-time or full-time.

 Please note that the Albuquerque-based University of New Mexico also provides MSN, post-master’s, and DNP programs in four specializations: adult-gerontology (acute care), psychiatric-mental health, family health, and pediatrics.
 These programs offer much of the non-clinical coursework online, although due to extensive on-campus requirements, these cannot be considered ‘online NP programs.’

-To learn about the gamut of distance-based NP programs open to various points of academic entry, specializations, and degree outcomes, please visit the main online NP programs page.
+To learn about the gamut of distance-based NP programs based throughout the U.S. and open to various points of academic entry, specializations, and degree outcomes, please visit the main online NP programs page.

 Many online NP programs require at least one on-campus visit to meet fellow students and program professors, as well as to get intensive hands-on instruction in the field.
 As mentioned above, online NP students at New Mexico State University need to be on campus once a year for a mandatory week-long program.
 Notification for these sessions is given as far in advance as possible.

-Above all, online NP students in NM and beyond are encouraged to verify the number of campus visits required to ensure that they can participate.
+No matter which program they should attend, online NP students in New Mexico are encouraged to verify the number of campus visits required prior to enrolling.